sherzberg/django-emailer/README.txt

     - include in urls (urls.py)
         url(r'^emailer/', include('emailer.urls')),

-    - if using django-tinymce, put this in the tinymce.init config:
+    - if using django-tinymce, put this in the tinymce.init config (enables tiny-mce templates to use emailer templates):
         'template_external_list_url' : "emailer/templates/",

+    - sync up your models, see django-south for more information
+        $ python manage.py syncdb
+        $ python manage.py migrate emailer